build-trust/ockam-documentation/guides/examples/basic-web-app.md

 {% endcode %}

 Lines 12 and 13 are where we establish out connection to the database, at this point it's simply pointing to localhost.
 If you're running a local postgres instance then starting this Flask app will now show you how many times you've visited it, storing each new visit in the database.

+Notes to run the example:
+1. You also need to add following Python dependencies by running:
+  - Flask: `pip3 install flask`
+  - psycopg2: `pip3 install psycopg2-binary`
+2. To run this Flask app (`main.py`) use: `flask --app main run`

 ### Moving the database